kc3-lang/kc3/README.md

    - pledge supported on OpenBSD
    - rename f128 to f80: long double is actually 80 bits precision on
      x86 and amd64
+   - followed System-V ABI documentation for struct alignment and padding, works on amd64, arm64, i386 and sparc64 (marshalling and unmarshalling is portable across all these architectures)

  - libtls
    - basic TLS client and server in test/tls/tls.kc3